-- Tell your legal representative if you anticipate any problems with your evidence before the day - Arrive early and tell the court you have arrived - Keep a copy of your own statement/report with you use markers or post its to mark important areas - Reports for coroner need to contain facts and accurate dates and times - Wear suitable clothes - As a witness you will stand in the witness box and take an oath - Address the coroner as Sir/Madam - The coroner will ask you questions as a witness stick to your own area of expertise - avoid commenting on what you think other people should do/have done and stick to the facts of your own involvement.
-Avoid expressing an opinion outside of your area of expertise - Once the coroner has asked the witness questions, questions can be asked of the witness by the legal representatives present, followed by any other interested parties, e.g., insurance companies, family members, CQC.
+- Tell your legal representative if you anticipate any problems with your evidence before the day - Arrive early and tell the court you have arrived - Keep a copy of your own statement/report with you use markers or post its to mark important areas - Reports for coroner need to contain facts and accurate dates and times - Wear suitable clothes

+- As a witness you will stand in the witness box and take an oath - Address the coroner as Sir/Madam - The coroner will ask you questions as a witness stick to your own area of expertise - avoid commenting on what you think other people should do/have done and stick to the facts of your own involvement.
+Avoid expressing an opinion outside of your area of expertise - Once the coroner has asked the witness questions, questions can be asked of the witness by interested parties, e.g., insurance companies, family members, CQC.
 If a jury is present, the jury can also ask the witness questions.
-All questions put to the witness must be 'proper questions', i.e., that they relate to the four main points of who, when, where, how - Address your answers to the coroner or the jury - If you do not know, then say so - Use short sentences, avoid jargon and explain terminology - Do not be rushed the answers you give are often complex and not a simple yes or no - Do not get rattled or angry stay professional - Do not get into an argument with the coroner, counsel or family - Be sensitive, professional and respectful in your demeanour and presentation emotions will be heightened

-Refer to the person the inquest is being held for as Mr/Mrs/Miss plus surname for adults.
-Be cautious using the first name of an adult and do not refer to the person as 'the deceased'.
+All questions put to the witness must be 'proper questions', i.e., that they relate to the four main points of who, when, where, how - Address your answers to the coroner or the jury - If you do not know, then say so - Use short sentences, avoid jargon and explain terminology - Do not be rushed the answers you give are often complex and not a simple yes or no - Do not get rattled or angry stay professional - Do not get into an argument with the coroner, lawyers or family - Be sensitive, professional and respectful in your demeanour and presentation emotions will be heightened - Refer to the person the inquest is being held for as Mr/Mrs/Miss plus surname for adults unless it has been agreed to use the person's first name.
+Do not refer to the person as 'the deceased'.
 If the person is a baby or a young child it is acceptable to refer to them using their first name

 Inquests can be attended by members of the public and the Press (open court), unless excluded because of national security.
-Inquests are advertised and the coroner's office is currently setting up a website where the cases will be listed.
+Inquest listings are publicised.